 The paper has to be formatted according to the LaTeX template available at https://github.com/automl-conf/LatexTemplate.
 The page limit for the main paper is 9 pages; this does not include the broader impact statement, submission checklist, references and appendix.
 The broader impact statement and checklist are mandatory (please see the LaTeX template for details) for both submission and camera-ready but do not count into the page limit.
 References and appendix are not limited in length.
 Accepted papers are allowed to add another page to the main paper to react to reviewer feedback.
 (This should already be done during the rebuttal phase if needed, to ensure acceptance decisions to be made about versions close to the camera ready.)

-We use OpenReview to manage submissions (the link will be announced soon).
+We use OpenReview to manage submissions (link).
 Shortly after the authors’ notification, the de-anonymized paper and anonymous reviews of all accepted papers and opt-in rejected papers will become public in OpenReview, and open for non-anonymous public commenting.
 Authors of rejected papers will have until two weeks after the notification deadline to opt in to make their de-anonymized papers (including anonymous reviews) public in OpenReview.
 Otherwise, there will be no public record that the rejected paper was submitted.

 We ask that authors think about the broader impact and ethical considerations of their work.
 For example, authors may consider whether there is potential use for the data or methods to create or exacerbate unfair bias.
 Reviewers cannot directly reject papers based on ethical considerations but can flag papers for ethical concerns by the conference organizers, who may decide to reject papers based on these grounds (e.g., if the primary application directly causes harm or injury).

 We strongly value reproducibility as an integral part of scientific quality assurance.
 Therefore, we require that all submissions are accompanied by A link to an open source repository providing an implementation (if empirical results are part of the paper).
-To abide by double-blind reviewing, for the reviewing period we recommend services such as https://anonymous.4open.science/
+To abide by double-blind reviewing, we have hosted our own version of anonymous GitHub which supports anonymization and full download of repositories: https://anon-github.automl.cc/.

 The submission checklist, which is part of the LaTeX template and does not count as part of the 9-pages (incl. details of repeated measurements, tuned hyper(-hyper-)parameters, …).
 We recommend implementing new ideas in existing packages instead of re-implementing the basics from scratch and thereby introducing many confounding factors.
 For example, a new acquisition function could be implemented in one of the many Bayesian optimization packages.
 (A side effect of this can be easier usability and thus increased impact.)